pixel-ports/pas_modelling/README.md

   - Add Area datamodel
   - Split code by steps
   - Create and document a Docker image

+  - Remove all `.list` for a cleaner thing
+  - Use Singleton Pattern
+  - Unit Tests
+  - Add black with auto-commit
+  - Add a Machine type beneath MachineCollection for all sub-operations ?
+And do the same with all other types ?

 Here is what has already been changed :
   - SetupTime is not set as a property but is part of the "FixedDelay" for an operation.